The best-loved prefold cloth diapers

-Newbie grey edge is a large preemie size.
+Newbie grey edge is a larger preemie size.
 2-6-2 layering.

 Preemie purple edge is preemie layering 2-6-2 ply, the same layering as the Newbie grey edge prefolds.
 But the Preemie purple edge is smaller, at 9.5 wide x 10 inches long.
-This is a new size, which is a little wider and shorter than our old white edge preemie size which we no longer carry.
+This purple edge Preemie prefold is a little wider and shorter than our former white edge Preemie size which we no longer carry.
 Moms of babies in NICU have requested this size - many moms told us this over the years, so we finally made it.
 We don't have many pictures on a baby yet, but we do need some.
 Send pictures to email@example.com.
 See the preemie pictures we have so far on our preemie page.

-Newbie grey edge, twist fold.
-5 pounds 7 ounces.
 5 pounds 7 ounces, 9 days old.
 Newbie grey edge "large preemie" size.
 It is a very lightweight 2-6-2 ply diaper suitable for preemies or for just the first week or two for a full term baby.
-They are the same size as newborn orange edge prefolds but much thinner.
+They are the same size as Newborn orange edge prefolds but much thinner.
 These are nice if you don't want bulk on your newborn.
 Change often.
 You can always add a doubler to it.
-They newbie grey edge are make wonderful doublers all the way to potty learning so if you have some, you will use them and keep on using them.
+They Newbie grey edge make wonderful doublers all the way to potty learning, so if you have some you will use them and keep on using them.
 Newborn orange edge are 4-8-4 ply and Newbie grey edge are just 2-6-2 ply.
 2-6-2 ply means 2 layers of cotton on the outside ends and 6 layers in the center panel.
 4-8-4 ply means 4 layers in both outside panels and 8 layers in the center panel.
 More cotton=more absorbency, but it also means thicker of course.
 Newbie grey is a lot wider than regular preemie diapers, but still preemie layering.
 Full term babies will out-wet this diaper before it is outgrown so plan on adding a small doubler to it.

 Newbie grey edge on an 8 pound baby.
 By the time baby is 8 pounds, the diapers will fit fine but they are only 2-6-2 ply, so baby will out-wet the diaper quickly.
 Just add a small yellow edge doubler to this to increase absorbency as needed.

-New 4-6-4 ply layering for size Novice and Intermediate.
+Novice and Intermediate have 4-6-4 layering.
 Modern fit and eco-friendly drying - quality traditional back-to-basics prefold diapers made to fit with today's diaper covers.
 Years ago, the traditional diaper service diapers were typically 4-6-4 ply layering because this lighter weight layering is easier to wash and dry than the heavyweight 4-8-4 ply layering.
 These 4-6-4 ply prefolds combine the best of the old typical diaper service diapers with the new shorter and wider shape.